 People all over the world have been working overtime to meet the new General Data Protection Regulation (GDPR) from the European Union, taking effect today, 25 May 2018.
 At Hypothesis we’ve been looking at GDPR also, but in keeping with our principles, we see it as an opportunity to do more than just comply with new regulations.
-We challenged ourselves to improve how we think and talk about not only privacy, but also other practices that matter to annotators, like accessibility and community.
+We challenged ourselves to improve how we think and talk about not only privacy, but also other practices that matter to annotators, like privacy, accessibility, and community.

 One of our goals was to improve privacy without making things more complex or annoying for people.
 We started with our website.